hung-phan/cyclus/README.md

 ### Raw access to component

 After component initialized, it will create a map at `.map` from `system`, this is intended for internal access only.
-This can be use do access component after they are started or stopped, but do not *modify* system.map directly, use `replace` instead.
+This can be use to access component after they are started or stopped, but do not *modify* system.map directly, use `replace` instead.

 ```typescript